Ennoriel/svelte-awesome-color-picker/src/routes/+page.md

 <br/>

-The library uses [colord](https://www.npmjs.com/colord) internally because it's the lightest color conversion solution on the market and supports a11y contrasts.
+The library uses [colord](https://www.npmjs.com/colord) internally because it's the lightest color conversion library on the market at the time and supports a11y contrasts.

 ## Links

+The documentation can be seen on Github, the npm registry or on the documentation site.
+I would suggest to visite the documentation site since it has interactive examples!

 - 🛫 [Documentation](https://svelte-awesome-color-picker.vercel.app/)
 - 🌟 [Github repository](https://github.com/Ennoriel/svelte-awesome-color-picker)